EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/index.md

 - Representation of complex relationships like:
   _User → wrote → Review → talks_about → Feature → belongs_to → Product_
 - Querying with **Cypher** to answer:
-  - *“Find phones with negative reviews about battery life”*
+  - *“Headphones with positive reviews about noise cancellation”*
-  - *“Which headphones are praised for noise cancellation?”*

 ---